khoitnm/practice-spring-jpa/pro07-multi-tenant-row-level/README.md

 ## Prerequisites

-- Java 11 or higher.
+- Java 21 or higher (I use virtual thread in the test).
 - Maven.
 - DB MS SQL Server.